Mailde/CAPSTONE_PROJECT/README.md

 - Maintain some **exploratory diversity** to prevent stagnation.
 - Conduct feature relevance analysis where possible.
 - Introduce **regularisation** and **adaptive acquisition functions** to balance accuracy and efficiency.

 ---

-## **6. Future Directions (Pre–Query 5 Plan)**

-In future rounds, I planned to:
-- Explore **adaptive acquisition functions** that dynamically adjust exploration weight.
-- Test **alternative surrogate models**, such as Random Forests or Neural Networks.
-- Integrate **cross-validation** to prevent overfitting.
-- Evaluate **ensemble approaches** that blend GP and NN predictions for greater robustness.

----